OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:33

-Then the woman, knowing what had happened to her, came and fell at His feet and, trembling with fear, told Him the whole truth.
+Then the woman, aware of what had happened to her, came and fell at His feet and, trembling with fear, told Him the whole truth.

 ## Mark 5:34